andrewholgate/drupal-project-structure/README.md

 ## 2. Set Site Offline

 ```
+# Note that "dir" is the directory within release/ of the current live release.
 # Put current site into maintenance mode (use the release version of the current site)
 phing exec -Dcommand=offline -Ddir=v1.0.0
 ```